How to Align Recruiting and Retention Efforts for Optimal Results

 For example, consider this visualization of an organization’s people data.

 In the dashboard, we can see a number of alarming factors: turnover has been steadily climbing and more employees were terminated than hired last month.
-One possible explanation for this downturn is pinned to the timeline, a note that a merger had taken place over the last few months.
-Therefore, this event could provide a possible, atypical reason for a spike in departures.
+One possible explanation for this downturn is pinned to the timeline, a note that a change in benefits had taken place over the last few months.
+Therefore, this event could provide a possible reason for the spike in departures.

 A robust people analytics solution can incorporate not only an organization’s internal data but can also bring in external information such as surveys, events, and industry benchmarks.
 Knowing how a key performer is being paid compared to industry averages is a very important factor in determining whether someone is a flight risk.
 Also, from retention and recruiting standpoints, being able to identify areas where a candidate pool can be very rich or where competitors abound would undoubtedly provide a competitive edge.
 For example, a software developer is probably much more in demand in San Jose, California than in Omaha, Nebraska due to the high number of software companies located in Silicon Valley.
 The right analytics system should be able to provide insight and incorporate these factors into its broader calculations.